Bio

 Thus, in the late fall of 2017, I wound down the consulting side of Loam.
 I still think there is an untapped opportunity in product designers and developers working alongside researchers.
 I think it could help solve many of the issues researchers have with gaining traction for their work.
 Nevertheless, this is an effort for another time or person.

 In early 2018, I joined Stembolt to build e-comm stores.
 There, I worked for a few months before Stembolt was acquired by JUUL Labs Inc. At JUUL, I had the opportunity to see what it was like to work for a company, then, with a multi-billion dollar valuation.
 I worked on the core platform team working on Solidus.
 We were responsible for all the core e-commerce functionality — payment methods, compliance checks, order fulfillment, etc. It was a fun learning experience.
 The Victoria office, made of the team from Stembolt, was an exceptional group of people.
-I learned a ton, having just worked for myself until then.
+I learned a ton, having only worked for myself until then.
 In September 2020, JUUL decided to close the Victoria office and downsize its e-comm team.
 Fortunately, I was able to anticipate this layoff and had a new position queued.